opencog/atomspace/Design-Notes.md

 way  of fixing this without inventing some `WaitVauleOf` that camps on that key, waiting for something to be attached.
-This does need to be fixed; we do want to be able to define flows in arbitrary order, so that they can e.g. be retreived from Storage.
+This does need to be fixed; we do want to be able to define flows in arbitrary order, so that they can e.g. be retrieved from Storage.

 Lets try some others:
 ```